ColeSkene/Arbela-WorkerCheckIn-PowerApp/README.md

 		f.
 Close the window to return to the Maker Portal

 ## Import Sample Data (Part 2)
+	1. Open the Worker Check-In Tools solution
+	2. At the right side of the Command Bar, select Model-driven App in the drop-down menu to filter the list
+	3. Select the "Worker Check-In Management App" component to open the App Designer, and click "Play" to run the Model-driven App
-	1. Click "Questions" under the Configuration section of the site map on the left side of the screen
+	4. From the Worker Check-In Management App, click "Questions" under the Configuration section of the site map on the left side of the screen
 		a.
 Click "Import from Excel"
 		b.
 Click "Choose File" then navigate to and select the "Questions (Sample).xlsx" downloaded previously
 		c.
 Proceed through the wizard and select "Finish Import" to initiate the import
 		d.
 After a few seconds, refresh to find seven sample Questions present in the "Active Worker Check In Questions" view
-	2. Click "Localized Labels" under the Reference section of the site map on the left side of the screen
+	5. Click "Localized Labels" under the Reference section of the site map on the left side of the screen
 		a.
 Note the seven English Localized Labels corresponding to the Questions previously imported
 		b.
 Click "Import from Excel"
 		c.
 Click "Choose File" then navigate to and select the "Localized Labels (Sample).xlsx" downloaded previously
 		d.
 Proceed through the wizard and select "Finish Import" to initiate the import
 		e.
 After a few seconds, refresh to find seven new Spanish sample Language Profiles present in the "Active Worker Check In Question Localized Labels" view
-	3. Click "Locations" under the Configuration section of the site map on the left side of the screen
+	6. Click "Locations" under the Configuration section of the site map on the left side of the screen
 		a.
 Click "New"
 		b.
 Enter a Location name ("Default Location" may suffice for now)
 		c.
 Select "English" as the Default Language